-Once you click on "Suche..."
-(Search), a table is displayed with routes that fit your search criteria (see Figure 2).
-You can use the table header to change the search criteria, which leads to a longer or shorter list.
-The column on the right side displays the Risk-Indicator as a decimal number between 0 and 3.
-The routes are automatically sorted by the Risk-Indicator in ascending order.
+The routes in the table are sorted by the Risk-Indicator in ascending order.
 Via a click on the table header, you can also sort by a different column (e.g. alphabetically by summit).
-In the example, six routes show a green Risk-Indicator.
+In the example, some routes show a green Risk-Indicator.
 The "green routes" are the recommended pre-selection for your trip planning.
-Once you click on an entry in the first column, you will see the route details (see Chapter 3).
+Once you click on an entry in the table to the right, you will see the route details (see Chapter 3).
+Alternatively you can select the route via a click on the map.